noxum/Cassowary.net/README.md

     solver.AddConstraint((buttonLeft, buttonRight, windowLeft, windowRight) => buttonLeft == windowLeft && buttonRight == windowRight || buttonRight > 100);

 ...it becomes very long and tiresome.
-To solver this problem you can pass in your variable objects directly, and then bind them to temporary names:
+To solve this problem you can pass in your variable objects directly, and then bind them to temporary names:

     var buttonLeft = new ClVariable("buttonLeft");
     var buttonRight = new ClVariable("buttonRight");